-Webb offers a host of co-curricular programs in a range of disciplines, including dance, debate, music, paleontology, robotics, theater, and studio art.
+Webb offers a host of co-curricular programs in a range of disciplines, including dance, debate, music, paleontology, robotics, theater and studio art.
 Webb also provides opportunities for students to extend their education beyond campus through experiential programs such as our trips program, which offers domestic and international trips during school breaks and in the summer, and our bi-annual Unbounded Days, which offers immersive, collaborative, relevant experiences that connect the classroom to the broader world.
 Highly qualified students who wish to undertake serious study in an area not covered by the Webb curriculum may propose an Independent Study course, and students who complete all of the course offerings at the advanced level in a given department may seek to enroll in courses at the Claremont Colleges, with the proper approvals.
 Webb provides an overview of its programs in its Course of Study, used as a course selection guide.

 The Webb Schools are committed to providing you with the support you need to achieve success at all levels of our academic program.
-Your primary source of assistance and guidance is your classroom teacher, and you may attend faculty office hours (offered four times per week) or schedule appointments to meet individually or in small groups with teachers before school, in a common free period, at lunch, or outside the academic day.
+Your primary source of assistance and guidance is your classroom teacher, and you may attend faculty office hours (offered four times per week) or schedule appointments to meet individually or in small groups with teachers before school, in a common free period, at lunch or outside the academic day.
 There are also evening labs in nearly all subjects during the week.
-All of these sessions can be used to review course content, improve study skills, prepare for tests, or get help on an assignment.
-You may also team up with peer study partners to both give and get support with classwork and exam prep.
+All of these sessions can be used to review course content, improve study skills, prepare for tests or get help on an assignment.
+You may also team up with peer study partners to give and get support with classwork and exam prep.
 In addition, Webb maintains a tutor pool of approved and vetted tutors who are cleared to work on campus.
 Webb outlines its academic program in a course selection guide called the Course of Study.

 A selection of courses at Webb are more rigorous and thus carry an Honors, Advanced Placement (AP), or Advanced Studies (AdvSt) designation.
 Honors courses differ from standard sections by incorporating advanced content.
 AP courses adhere to the content and methods prescribed by the College Board for that subject and include test-preparation activities and practice.
-AP-level classes and Advanced Studies courses (designed by Webb faculty) engage students in high-level intellectual pursuits; they are characterized by their depth of study, their embrace of the latest in academic research, and their attention to making connections among disciplines.
+AP-level classes and Advanced Studies courses (designed by Webb faculty) engage students in high-level intellectual pursuits; they are characterized by their depth of study, their embrace of the latest in academic research and their attention to making connections among disciplines.
 Learn more in Webb’s Course of Study, which serves as a course selection guide.

-For a complete listing of required classes you can consult our Course of Study, which also serves as a course selection guide In addition to subject-specific requirements, ninth-grade students are required to take three core classes: Foundations of Civilization a one-semester course on the politics, economies, religions, social norms, and artistic-intellectual production of cultures around the world; Fundamentals of Composition is a one-semester course that provides an immersive introduction to multidisciplinary thinking, critical analysis, and writing, speaking, presentation, and debate; and Evolutionary Biology is a two-semester course that explores Earth’s history, the history of life and evolution in geological time, and modern genetics research and theory.
+For a complete listing of required classes you can consult our Course of Study, which also serves as a course selection guide In addition to subject-specific requirements, 9th-grade students are required to take three core classes: Foundations of Civilization a one-semester course on the politics, economies, religions, social norms and artistic-intellectual production of cultures around the world; Fundamentals of Composition is a one-semester course that provides an immersive introduction to multidisciplinary thinking, critical analysis and writing, speaking, presentation and debate; and Evolutionary Biology is a two-semester course that explores Earth’s history, the history of life and evolution in geological time and modern genetics research and theory.

 Webb does not offer weekend classes.
 There are many weekend activities, chapel and special Sunday programs throughout the year for the entire community.